Write a web server in Common Lisp part two

 (if pos (cons (string-downcase (subseq header 0 pos)) (string-trim (concatenate 'string (string #\Space) (string #\Return)) (subseq header (1+ pos)))))))

 We first take a string (read-utf-8-string stream 10), where 10 is the value of \n in ASCII and if it is greater than two characters, parsim it with parse-header.
-The result is alist of all header-ov.
+The result is alist of all header-ov. parse-get-header is ready and must return a structure of type

 the